Zoox CEO explains what makes the company’s self-driving cars better: four-wheel steering, big batteries, AI

 The idea is to reduce congestion through fleet management, and to minimize trips back to base stations for charging overnight.
 Zoox’s shuttle-like car — which is fully driverless — is designed to operate in a shared fleet in order to maximize efficiency and cut down on ride trip times.

-It’s not unlike the self-driving ridesharing network Tesla CEO Elon Musk described earlier this year, during Tesla’s inaugural Autonomy Day.
+It’s not unlike the self-driving ride-sharing network Tesla CEO Elon Musk described earlier this year during Tesla’s inaugural Autonomy Day.

 “[When] you’re not using it, someone else is.
 This is a much better use of resources,” said Evans.
 “We believe this technology can solve the challenges facing cities around the world.
 With it, we can imagine a world where you can choose to live without owning or operating a car.”